rmroot/nhl-scoring-data-analysis/README.md

     * BigDataBall is just the 2024-2025 season
 * We are focused on the goals scored, month and Over/Under lines for regular season games
 * Filtering, cleaning, or transformation steps:
-    - I filtered out playoff games and irregular season (COVID and lockout shortened) because they didn't align with what I was analzing.
+    - I filtered out playoff games and irregular season (COVID and lockout shortened) because they didn't align with what I was analyzing.
     - I detail in [Over Under EDA](./over-under-EDA.ipynb) the transformation steps done to combine the rows into a single game and how I parsed the lines and odds

 ## 4. Methods